apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 **--daemon**

-Run syncer in the background, set to false by default.
+Run Syncer in the background, set to false by default.

 ```SQL
 bash bin/start_syncer.sh --daemon